xquery/sdss_asteroid_detect/README.md

 False positives are an issue:

-* false positives
 * image flaring
-* poor image quality
+* detecting poor image quality
 * unknown (ex. picking up other kinds of artifacts/moving objects in SDSS image)

 I have not quite got to 'the at scale' part as I am still grokking lots of ancillary SDSS data.

 ## Next steps

-Layer in ML approaches for better false positive detection
+* Layer in ML approaches for better false positive detection

-Genetic alg for identifying optimal artifact detection parameters
+* Genetic alg for identifying optimal artifact detection parameters

-Reconcile and report to [Moving Object Catelog](https://www.researchgate.net/publication/238534010_The_Sloan_Digital_Sky_Survey_Moving_Object_Catalog)
+* Reconcile and report to [Moving Object Catelog](https://www.researchgate.net/publication/238534010_The_Sloan_Digital_Sky_Survey_Moving_Object_Catalog)

 ## Build and deploy